AguaClara: Design tool

 AguaClara Cornell has developed an automated design tool that allows interested parties to input basic design parameters such as flow rate into a simple frontend and receive customized designs via email in five minutes or less.
 The user frontend communicates with the AguaClara server to populate MathCad scripts that calculate design parameters for input into AutoCAD scripts, which produce the final design.
 The design algorithms can be continuously improved and any changes will be immediately implemented the next time a design is requested.

 The AguaClara design tool applies an economy of scale to water treatment design, in that there are almost no marginal costs to produce an additional design.
 This is significant considering that the World Health Organization estimates the global unmet demand for improved water at approximately 844 million people, including 100 million using surface water sources that would be viable for treatment with AguaClara technology.
 From the AguaClara website:

 Thus 125 million people need AguaClara water treatment plants.
 If we further assume that our goal is to meet this demand in 10 years and that there are an average of 12,000 people per water treatment plant, we obtain an estimate of 1000 plants per year!
 This estimate does not include population growth or the need to replace aging infrastructure.

 Plants

 AguaClara designs gravity-powered water treatment plants that require no electricity and are constructed by its implementation partners.
-The plants use hydraulic flocculators and high-flow vertical-flow sedimentation tanks to remove turbidity from surface waters.
+The plants use hydraulic flocculators and high-flow vertical-flow sedimentation tanks in order to remove turbidity from surface waters.